 I returned to education to complete my Masters in Reproductive and Sexual Health Research at the London School of Hygiene and Tropical Medicine.
 I’ve also developed my practice as a Sexual Health Advisor for the NHS.

 Most recently, I secured a place on the Hatch Enterprise Impact Accelerator programme.
 I also secured a €130K grant from Erasmus to run a 24-month project ‘Wholesome Living – Substance Abuse is Self-Abuse’.
 This project aims to understand the factors that influence substance abuse among under-25s.

 We held our first Youth Exchange in Cluj-Napoca, Romania just over a month ago.
 Young people, teachers and youth workers from six European countries were engaged in a host of seminars and activities as part of an international dialogue to share perspectives and best practice on substance abuse.
 Through the initiative, we aim to create a youth-led creative solution to address the problem.

 What challenges have you faced?

-There have been many challenges along the way, but I would say one of them would definitely be staying true to myself and my values.
-In running my business I have learnt a lot about myself, who I am, what I stand for and more importantly a clearer idea about how I want to spend my time.
+There have been many challenges along the way, but one of them would be staying true to myself and my values.

 What advice would you give to a budding social entrepreneur?

-I would advise other entrepreneurs to learn to art of delegation.
-As with anything, especially your own project or business it can all seem very precious.
+Building a team who are committed and reliable is essential to growth and sustainability.
+I would advise other entrepreneurs to learn the art of delegation.
+As with anything, especially your own project or business, it can all seem very precious.
 Your business is your own little baby.
-A living, breathing and evolving new-born, but try not to get caught up in doing things your way, because you might not always be the best person for the job.
-It can be hard to swallow but you have to be honest with yourself and once you are honest with yourself you can begin to move forward a lot quicker.
+A living, breathing and evolving new-born.
+But try not to get caught up in doing things your way because you might not always be the best person for the job.
+It can be hard to swallow, but you must be honest with yourself.
+Once you are, you can begin to move forward a lot quicker.

-If you’ve been inspired by Rianna’s story take a look at our courses and see how we can help make your idea a reality.
+If you’ve been inspired by Rianna’s story take a look at our courses and see how we can help turn your idea into a reality.